Edodo

 If this feels like a crisis, it's because we're in the messy middle of tool adoption.

-• Students will rely on machines
+• Students will become dependent on the tool

-• They won't learn fundamentals
+• They won't learn to spell

 The answer is not stronger policing.